Skip to main content

 A title that prompted the very intelligent race to construct the hundreds, if not thousands, of old Incan temples, buildings and religious sites found scattered across the city, and the nearby Sacred Valley.
 Of course, let’s not forget the pinnacle of South America, the world wonder, Machu Picchu.

 It’s hard to avoid the ‘gringo prices’, such as the train to Machu Picchu, for example.
 The main transport link from the city to the site, with a €40 entry fee alone, the train costs foreigners anything from €120 whereas locals pay €5 return.
 And with this costly trip comes an unwanted sense of pressure.
-Way out of our budget, Macchu Picchu is that one thing we cannot miss.
-It’s seen a blasphemy, a ridiculous thought, but as travellers (and writers) we couldn’t fathom the idea of coming all the way here and not seeing the wonder, or so so many have told us.
+Way out of our budget, Machu Picchu is that one thing we cannot miss.
+It’s seen as blasphemy, a ridiculous thought, but as travellers (and writers) we couldn’t fathom the idea of coming all the way here and not seeing the wonder, or so so many have told us.

-Another example is the ‘boleto turistico’ a one-for-all ticket at the price of €35, that allows you access to up to 16 Incan ruins across 10 days, including Saqsaywaman, Pisaq and Ollantaytambo.
+Another example is the ‘boleto turistico’ , a one-for-all ticket at the price of €35, that allows you access to up to 16 Incan ruins across 10 days, including Saqsaywaman, Pisaq and Ollantaytambo.
 Something that’s not impossible but considering not all listed ruins are worth it, neither is the price.
 For us, anyway.

-It’s a pity we cannot pay per attraction, coughing up for only what we want to see rather than feeling the pressure to visit as much as possible, ensuring you get your monies worth.
+It’s a pity we cannot pay per attraction, coughing up for only what we want to see rather than feeling the pressure to visit as much as possible, ensuring you get your money’s worth.

 Then there is the partial ‘boleto turistico’.
-Valid for 1 day, this allows you to visit Saqsaywaman, Q’enqo, Pukapukara and Tambomachay, all within walking distance from Cusco city, for €19.
+Valid for 1 day, this allows you to visit Saqsaywaman, Q’enqo, Pukapukara and Tambomachay, all within walking distance from Cusco City, for €19.

 Don’t get me wrong, we are happy to pay, but to fully enjoy everything Cusco has to offer, you’re looking at taking a major hammering to the bank account.
-It put us budget backpackers on high alert, penny-watching even more so which is never enjoyable.
+It puts us budget backpackers on high alert, penny-watching even more so which is never enjoyable.
 We also had to pick and choose carefully what we wanted to see, no way could we afford it all.

 So with that, inspired by previous visitors and our favourite travel blogs, we looked at triumphing as much of the Cusco Region as we could, spending as little as possible while doing so.

-To give you an idea of our itinerary, we started our Sacred Valley explorations in Cusco city.
+To give you an idea of our itinerary, we started our Sacred Valley explorations in Cusco City.
 There we spent a number of nights before making our way to The Sacred Valley’s tiny town, Ollantaytambo.

 From Ollantaytambo, we town-hopped through the Valley of the Incas to Urubamba.
 It was here we enjoyed the day at the Maras Salt Mines.
 It was then onto Pisac, the home to our second favourite Inca ruins and the most chilled town in the Valley.
-We then wrapped up our ventures with a bus back to Cusco city to straight away jump on a bus towards Puno and the Bolivian border.
+We then wrapped up our ventures with a bus back to Cusco City to straight away jump on a bus towards Puno and the Bolivian border.

 So without further babblings, let’s take a look at exactly what the Cusco region has to offer and how we managed to visit and experience it all, without leaving ourselves (too) broke.